 Key results are an equally important part of the formula.
 They are decisive in whether an objective has been met or not.

-Another way to understand KRs is to ask the question: “If our goal is X, what will success look like?”
+Another way to understand KRs is to ask: “If our goal is X, what will success look like?”

 Objectives are catchy qualitative descriptions of what we want to achieve.
-Objectives should be concise, ambitious, inspiring, and engaging.
+Goals should be concise, ambitious, inspiring, and engaging.
 They must encourage and challenge the team.
-In this case, the whole company will have a better chance of achieving greater success.
+In this case, the whole company will have a better chance of achieving tremendous success.

-Key results are a set of parameters that we use to assess how close we have gotten to our objective.
-Each objective usually involves between 3 to 5 KRs.
+Key results are parameters that we used to assess how close we have gotten to our objective.
+Each objective usually involves between 3 and 5 KRs.
 If you pick more, the teams will find it hard to stay focused.
 Key results must be quantitative and measurable.

-Here are some results of key action-driven results:
+Here are some results of the key action-driven results: